 Stonecoast in Ireland Curriculum:

-During each residency in Ireland, Stonecoast students participate in the following:
+During each summer residency in Ireland, Stonecoast students participate in the following:

 - Classes and panels by Stonecoast faculty on various writing-related topics